sealocal/rename-xml-files-by-content/README.md

 ####Notes:

-  1. <source_data> must contain an XML tree, with a match for your CSS selector.
+  1. <source_data> must contain an XML tree, with a match for your tag names.

   2. <source_data> can have ANY file extension.
 As long as it HAS a file extension, this utility will find your file an rename it.